f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 that direct link, and if they later changed to a different PayPal account, or the PayPal link format changed, things could go wrong.
-It is always best to use a link that the developer explicitly makes public, rather than something that is auto-generated ’button code’.
+It is always best to use a link that the developer explicitly makes public, rather than something that is auto-generated 'button code'.

 This is converted to (`<donate>`) in the XML file (_index.xml_).